Environmental Studies Internships

 - You may be paid in addition to receiving credit, if the internship site offers pay.

-Application due date: The completed coversheet is due to the Environmental Studies Chair by the end of the pre-registration period for the semester in which you will receive credit.
+Application due date: The completed coversheet is due (to Dr. O'Neill) during the registration period for the semester in which you will earn the credit and do the work.
 This means you must plan your internship one semester prior to the actual work.
 You cannot, for example, set up internship credit after working a summer job.
 Securing a good internship site and negotiating duties can take months, so start early.
 The work associated with acquiring an internship is part of the learning process, regarding professionalism and responsibility.
 If you don't want to invest this time and planning effort, then an internship is probably not a good fit for you.

 Internship requirements: All ENV Studies internships require

 - A minimum of 10 hours of work/week on the internship site for a full unit of credit or a minimum of 5 hours of work/week on the internship site for a half unit of credit.
 The total number of hours required for a full unit internship is a minimum of 110 hours on site and for a half unit of credit is a minimum of 60 hours on site.

 - A reflective journal.
 For each day that you work, your journal should have an entry with

 - Date and hours worked

 - Description of activities and responsibilities